-Discovering Languedoc Wines at Le Printemps du Languedoc
+Exploring Hidden Gems: Languedoc Wines Unveiled at Le Printemps du Languedoc

 Bordeaux, Burgundy, Loire… these are very familiar to us all by now.
 But what about the Languedoc?

 Its relative obscurity is strange when you realize that the Greeks first planted grapes along the Mediterranean Coast of the Languedoc region in the 5th century B.C. after realizing how perfect the region was for wine growing.
-It wasn’t until the 19th century that the quality of wines being produced in the region were overshadowed by cheap wines that were easy to produce and to sell.
-At this point in time, the region became known for these table wines, which would later become part of the wine rations for World War I and II soldiers in France, and would ultimately overshadow the Grands vins of the region.
+It wasn’t until the 19th century that the quality of wines being produced in the region was overshadowed by cheap wines that were easy to produce and sell.
+At this point, the region became known for these table wines, which would later become part of the wine rations for World War I and II soldiers in France, and would ultimately overshadow the Grands vins of the region.

 Languedoc Wines at le Printemps du Languedoc